|Monday:||9:00 am - 4:30 pm|

 The Oklahoma State Firefighters Museum in Oklahoma City is owned and operated by the Oklahoma State Firefighters Association and is financed by the dues of more then 8,000 firefighters.
 Opened in 1967, the museum is dedicated to the preservation and display of antique fire apparatus and equipment, some of which dates back to the mid-1700s.
 The first fire station, built in 1869 in Oklahoma Territory, is on display, as is the world's largest fire department patch collection and a unique mural called "The Last Alarm."

 Entry to the museum is $6 for adults, $5 for seniors age 55 and older, $3 for children age six to 12, and free for children under six.
-When visiting the Oklahoma Firefighters Museum, be sure to check out other area attractions like the Oklahoma City Zoo and the National ASA Softball Hall of Fame.
+When visiting the Oklahoma Firefighters Museum, be sure to check out other area attractions like the Oklahoma City Zoo and the USA Softball Hall of Fame Complex.

 It's time to discover, explore and plan your great American road trip.